mF2C/mF2C/docs/policies.md

 ### Known Issues

-    + Leader will fail to find available backups as Topology is not coded to be received/generated.
+    * If discovery and VPN fail to provide a valid IP of the agent and leader, Policies module will fail to create CIMI agent resource.

 ## CHANGELOG

+### 2.0.8 (17/10/2019)

+#### Added

+    + Get IP from VPN
+    + Separated cloud flow without Discovery and Area Resilience
+    + Cloud address as environment variable
+    + Discovery watch trigger in Leader flow

+#### Changed

+    * leader_info now has isCloud
+    * Device without a Wifi configured is not capable to be Backup

 ### 2.0.7 (01/10/2019)